 A: Green-e Energy is a consumer protection program designed to provide purchasers of renewable energy good product information, assurance of product quality and verification of product ownership.
 Please see the Consumer Protection portion of this site for more information on how Green-e Energy helps achieve this.

 Q10.
 What renewable energy sources are eligible under Green-e Energy?

 A: Wind, Solar, Geothermal, certain Hydroelectric and certain Biomass electricity-generation technologies can be used in a Green-e Energy Certified renewable energy product.
-Facilities producing electricity from these sources need to have been built on or after January 1, 1997.
-For further specifications on eligibility of resource and facility types, please see the Green-e Energy National Standard.
+Facilities producing electricity from these sources need to have been built within 15 years of the year customer purhcases the renewable energy.
+For further specifications on eligibility of resource and facility types and online dates, please see the Green-e Energy National Standard.

 Q11.
 How can I buy renewable energy?

 A: For Green-e Energy Certified renewable energy options, please use our renewable energy product search.
 This search engine allows you to describe what type of customer you are (residential if you’re buying for your home, or commercial if you’re buying for your business or institution) and what type of renewable energy product you are looking for.
 It then generates a list of marketers, electric service providers, or utilities that offer products with the characteristics you have selected.
 You can then contact the companies listed to inquire about purchasing a renewable energy product they offer.
 Green-e Energy doesn’t sell renewable energy or recommend one certified product over another.